manuGil/online-core/docs/source/databases.rst

 .. note::
    **QGIS.**
    *Joins only exist in the scope of a project*.
-Notice that the countries dataset is now richer in attributes as long as the table *countries_data* is in the same project, and as long as the join condition remains active.
-If you open the countries in a different QGIS project, you will see that the attribute table does not include the attributes from the *countries* table.
+Notice that the countries dataset is now richer in attributes as long as the table *'countries_data'* is in the same project, and as long as the join condition remains active.
+If you open the countries in a different QGIS project, you will see that the attribute table does not include the attributes from the *'countries'* table.
 To make the results of a join permanent, you have to create a dataset by exporting the joined dataset to a new file.
 This procedure is common to any GIS software. *Also, be aware that filtering will not take into account the joined attributes, unless you the results to a new dataset,  or create a virtual field (check the next task).*

 Now that the attribute table of the *'countries'* layer is extended, we can revisit **Task 8** and make more interesting queries.